 As a general rule, your interest in your account, including your "vested interest," may not be alienated.
 This means that your interest may not be sold, used as collateral for a loan (other than for a Plan loan), given away or otherwise transferred (except at death to your beneficiary).
-In addition, your creditors (other than the IRS) may not attach, garnish or otherwise interfere with your benefits under the Plan.
+In addition, your creditors (other than the IRS) may not attach, garnish or otherwise interfere with your benefits under the assets in the Plan to your spouse, former spouse, children or other dependents (referred to as alternate payees).
+If a QDRO is received by the Plan Administrator, all or a portion of your benefits may be used to satisfy that obligation.
+The Plan Administrator will determine the validity of any domestic relations order received.
+You and your beneficiaries can obtain from the Plan Administrator, without charge, a copy of the procedure used by the Plan Administrator to determine whether a qualified domestic relations order is valid.